Osher Lifelong Learning Institute

 Retirement Transition Group

-This informal drop-in group for all OLLI members who are going through transitions in retirement and perhaps experiencing some challenges with that.
-The group meetings will provide an opportunity to share concerns, offer ideas that have worked, share resources we are aware of, connect with other OLLI members who are going through the same experiences and get ideas we can try on our own.
-The group will meet the 2nd Friday of each month.
-Information about the group will also be in the Spotlight and on the OLLI calendar on the member website.
+This informal drop-in group is for OLLI members who are going through transitions in retirement and perhaps experiencing some challenges.
+The group meeting provides an opportunity to adjust our mindset to this new phase of life, raise awareness of shared concerns, offer ideas that have worked, recommend resources and connect with other OLLI members who are going through the same experiences.
 People can drop in at any of the meetings.
 There is no charge.
-Contact the coordinator, Corinne Schillin at email@example.com or 919-537-8450 to learn more and to be put on a mailing list for this group.
+The group meets on the second Friday afternoon of the month - time and location to be announced.
+To learn more and to be put on a mailing list for meeting reminders, contact Corinne Schillin at email@example.com or 919-537-8450.

 |Monday, January 7||OLLI Winter Classes begin|

 |Monday, January 21||MLK Day; No OLLI classes|